The Red Dragon of Wales

 myminifactory

-This sculpture depicts The Red Dragon of Wales, one of the Queen's Beasts.
-The original Queen’s Beasts were a set of ten heraldic statues produced by the Ministry of Works for the coronation ceremony of Queen Elizabeth II on 2 June 1953 by renowned sculptor James Woodford.
-It was ultimately decided that they would be gifted to one of the Commonwealth governments and Canada was offered the Beasts.
-They accepted the offer in 1959 and they now stand in the Canadian Museum of History in Quebec.
-In 1956 a replica set of Beasts were made in Portland stone once again by James Woodford and donated to Kew.
-It is these sculptures that visitors to the gardens are greeted with when approaching the main entrance of the Palm House.
-The red dragon was a badge used by Owen Tudor, after the story of the dragon on Llewelyn the Last's castle grounds.
-His grandson, Henry VII, took it as a token of his supposed descent from Cadwaladr, the last of the line of Maelgwn.
-The beast holds a shield bearing a lion in each quarter; this was the coat of arms of Llywelyn ap Gruffudd, the last native Prince of Wales.
+The Red Dragon of Wales stands proudly as one of the Queen's Beasts, its regal presence a testament to the country's rich history and heritage.
+The original Queen’s Beasts were created by renowned sculptor James Woodford for the coronation ceremony of Queen Elizabeth II on 2 June 1953, a momentous occasion that marked the beginning of a new era in British history.
+The decision was made to gift the statues to one of the Commonwealth governments, and Canada was chosen as the recipient.
+In 1959, they accepted the offer, and today the Beasts stand tall at the Canadian Museum of History in Quebec, serving as a symbol of the country's enduring connection to its British roots.
+A replica set of the Beasts was created in Portland stone by James Woodford in 1956 and donated to Kew.
+Visitors to the gardens are greeted with these magnificent sculptures when approaching the main entrance of the Palm House, their grandeur a reflection of the beauty and tranquility that surrounds them.
+The red dragon has a long and storied history, dating back to Owen Tudor's use of it as a badge.
+The story of the dragon on Llewelyn the Last's castle grounds is an enduring one, and his grandson, Henry VII, took the symbol as a token of his supposed descent from Cadwaladr, the last of the line of Maelgwn.
+The Red Dragon proudly holds a shield bearing a lion in each quarter, a nod to the coat of arms of Llywelyn ap Gruffudd, the last native Prince of Wales.
+This powerful symbol serves as a reminder of the country's rich heritage and its people's enduring connection to their history.

 With this file you will be able to print The Red Dragon of Wales with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on The Red Dragon of Wales.